-By analysing the data of the above factors affecting OTIF performance, a supply chain executive can identify the chokepoints and take necessary corrective action.
+By analyzing the data of the above factors affecting OTIF performance, a supply chain executive can identify the pain points and take necessary corrective action.

-The easiest way to ensure that OTIF remains on par is
+The easiest way to ensure that OTIF remains on track is;

 - To analyse the complete operational and delivery process